 However, these microgreens could still be grown much longer.
 They only just reached harvest height.

-The Swiss chard microgreens below are 14-days old.
-So from seed to harvest in 14-days.
-We expect that they would continue to grow fine up to 30-days.
+The Swiss chard microgreens below are 14 days old, so from seed to harvest in 14 days.
+We expect they will continue growing fine for up to 30 days.

-Swiss chard microgreens aren't that difficult to grow as long as you cover up the seed with soil to remove the tough, nasty seed husks.
+Swiss chard microgreens aren’t difficult to grow if you cover the seed with soil to remove the tough, nasty seed husks.

 Try not to overwater them.
 Small amounts of water more often are better than flooding the watering tray.